Trekboers: Expansion

 Despite the VOC's attempts to prevent settler expansion beyond the western Cape, the frontier of the Colony remained open: the authorities in Cape Town lacked the means to police the Colony's borders.

+From 1700 onwards, they moved across the Berg River into the Tulbagh basin.
+In the early 1710s, they were spreading into the Olifants River valley and into the Bokkeveld.
 By the 1740s the Trekboers had entered the Little Karoo.
 By the 1760s they reached the deep interior of the Great Karoo.

+The Trekboers' progress into the interior became increasingly threatening for the local populations.
+A large portion of the Khoikhoi pastoralists, having lost their livestock, stepped into the employ of Dutch-speaking farmers, with a status that deteriorated over time.
+San communities, who were traditionally hunter-gatherers, saw their livelihoods increasingly threatened by restricted access to water, the destruction of game through unsustainable hunting, overgrazing as well as farming techniques that reduced the carrying capacity of the soil.
+The response of the San and some of the Khoi to the expansion of the Trekboers was to resist through guerilla attacks, forcing Trekboers to pause their expansion after about 1770.

 Independent republics

 Due to the collapse of the VOC (which went bankrupt in 1800) and inspired by the French Revolution (1789) and the American Revolution, groups of Boers rebelled against VOC rule.
 They set up independent republics in the town of Graaff-Reinet (1795), and four months later, in Swellendam (17 June 1795).
 A few months later, the newly established Batavian Republic nationalised the VOC (1 March 1796); the Netherlands came under the sway of the new post-revolution French government.

 The British, who captured Cape Town in September 1795 in the course of the French Revolutionary Wars and took over the administration of Cape Colony, increased the level of government oversight the Trekboers were subject to.
 Tensions between the Trekboers and the British colonial administration would culminate in the Slachter's Nek Rebellion of 1815, which was rapidly suppressed and the leaders of the rebellion executed.
 Eventually, due to a combination of dissatisfaction with the British administration, constant frontier wars with the Xhosa to the east, and growing shortages of land, the Trekboers eventually went on the Great Trek.